juanpablordz/juanpablordz.github.io/_posts/2020-05-16-research-questions.md

 During "sleep" phase there should be a consolidation of knowledge in our agent (model) similar to what our brains does when humans sleep.

 ***
-*This an eventually lead me to a good statement of purpose.*
+*This can eventually lead me to a good statement of purpose.*